A Delicious Tomato Galette Finished with Wanderlust Sea Salt Blend

 And don’t skip the final pinch of Wanderlust Blend.
 That finishing crunch is what brings the whole thing back into focus.

-A Note on Tomatoes This Time of Year
+A Note on Tomatoes

 Flavor Feature